SummaryRead the full fact sheet

 Within minutes of exposure to the allergen, the person can have potentially life-threatening symptoms, which may include:

 - becoming pale and floppy (in young children).

 Several factors can influence the severity of anaphylaxis, including exercise, heat, alcohol, the amount of food eaten, and how food is prepared and consumed.

-People who are considered to be at risk of anaphylaxis are prescribed an adrenaline autoinjector.
-Adrenaline autoinjectors are automatic injectors containing a single fixed dose of adrenaline.
+People who are considered by their doctor to be at risk of anaphylaxis are prescribed an autoinjector (such as an EpiPen®) which contains a single fixed dose of adrenaline.
 They are designed to be used by non-medical people and should be administered into the outer mid-thigh muscle in the event of a severe allergic reaction.